isc-projects/kea/doc/sphinx/arm/admin.rst

     synchronous_commit = off

-Be aware that changing this value can cause problems during data recovery after a crash, so we recommend checking the `PostgreSQL documentation
+Changing this value can cause problems during data recovery after a crash, so we recommend a careful read of the `PostgreSQL documentation
 <https://www.postgresql.org/docs/current/wal-async-commit.html>`__.
 With the default value of ON, PostgreSQL writes changes to disk after every INSERT or UPDATE query (in Kea terms, every time a client gets a new lease or renews an existing lease).
-When ``synchronous_commit`` is set to OFF, PostgreSQL writes the changes with some delay.
+When ``synchronous_commit`` is set to OFF, PostgreSQL adds some delay before writing the changes.
-Batching writes gives a substantial performance boost.
-The trade-off, however, is that in the worst-case scenario, all changes in the last moment before crash could be lost.
-Given the fact that Kea is stable software and crashes very rarely, most deployments find it a beneficial trade-off.
+Batching writes gives a substantial performance boost, but in the worst-case scenario, all changes in the last moment before a crash could be lost.
+Since Kea is stable software and crashes very rarely, most deployments find the performance benefits outweigh the potential risks.

 Using Read-Only Databases With Host Reservations
 ------------------------------------------------